jnunyez/synchronization/README.md

 -   Using T-GM
 -->

 Synchronization is of paramount importance for 5G O-RAN (Open Radio Access Networks).
-Below are the steps to install the Silicom TimeSync Operator on Red Hat OpenShift.
+Below are the steps to install the Silicom Timing Synchronization (STS) Operator on Red Hat OpenShift.
 Towards the end of the installation, we will monitor the time synchronization functionalities on Telecom Grand Master (T-GM) node.

 ## Table of Contents